Bathing water results

 You need to be aware of the affects and be extra careful swimming in lakes and rivers in summer.

 Look out for notices near affected areas and avoid going in or drinking the water.

 Blue green algae is usually a problem between June and November.

 The algae may vary in colour from discoloured green to blue green, greenish brown, or reddish brown.

-Please report any affected bathing water.
+Please report any affected bathing water to the Environment Agency.